razetime/ngn-k-tutorial/08-dicts-table-strings.md

 #### Base Decode and Encode (`\` and `/`)

 ngn/k's base conversion adverbs are generalized: this means that you can do mixed-radix conversion and other cool things.
+These adverbs will be familiar to APL programmers.
+Remember that these are adverbs, and not verbs.
+Some things you do with them may not work exactly as expected.

 The simplest use, and the most often use for this, is conversion to and from base 2: